camptocamp/c2cgeoportal/doc/integrator/api.rst

 You can skip this section if your project has been created using c2cgeoportal 1.2 or better.
-If your project was created using an older c2cgeoportal, and if you've just upgraded your project to c2cgeoportal 1.2, then you need to follow the below instructions.
+If your project was created using an older c2cgeoportal, and if you have just upgraded your project to c2cgeoportal 1.2, then you need to follow the below instructions.

 New directories and files are provided by the ``c2cgeoportal_create`` and need